Continuity of services in SCI Centres for East and West Quebec

 Following an accident that affects the spinal cord, a person is immediately taken to the nearest hospital, then stabilized and directed to an SCI Centre.
 They will start by being treated for trauma, and will end on the path towards rehabilitation, before returning to the community.
 This process manifests itself in the four phases of rehabilitation.

 Phase I rehabilitation immediately follows the accident.
 This is the moment where the injured person, whose spine was affected, is taken to the Trauma unit at the Sacré-Cœur Hospital in Montreal or at the Enfant-Jesus Hospital in Quebec.
 The medical team must initially stabilize the condition of the person and do everything possible to ensure that the consequences of the trauma are as minimal as possible.
 A preliminary diagnosis may be announced immediately following the SCI, but generally it will be completed during Phase II, when experts can better determine the severity of the injury.

-MEMO-Que provides support services for the rehabilitation and social integration, throughout all of the phases of rehabilitation.
-It goes without saying that professional services and psychological support are essential to withstand the test of trauma and equip the new spinal cord injured patient in their reintegration.
+MEMO-Qc provides support services for the rehabilitation and social integration, and throughout all of the phases of rehabilitation.
+It goes without saying that professional services and psychological support are essential to withstand the test of trauma and better equip the new spinal cord injured patient in their reintegration.